alexhyett/traefik-vs-nginx-docker/README.md

 docker-compose -f docker-compose.traefik-ssl.yml up
 ```

-You will then be able to access whoami from https://localhost/whoami and the Traefik dashboard from https://localhost/dashboard.
+You will then be able to access whoami from https://localhost/whoami and the Traefik dashboard from https://localhost/dashboard (or replace localhost with the IP address of your Raspberry Pi or `yourdomain.com` if accessing it remotely).

 The username is `admin` and the password is `admin`.
 Read my blog post on how to set this up, [Traefik vs Nginx for Reverse Proxy with Docker on a Raspberry Pi](https://www.alexhyett.com/traefik-vs-nginx-docker-raspberry-pi)